Glacial Lake Wisconsin: Formation and demise

 Before the last glacier, a somewhat different Wisconsin River drained the north-central part of the state, running around the east end of the Baraboo Hills.
-Around 18,000 years ago, the Green Bay lobe of the Laurentide ice sheet crept in from the east, butting up against the Baraboo Hills.
+Around 18,000 years ago, the Green Bay lobe of the Laurentide ice sheet crept in from the east, abutting against the Baraboo Hills.
 With that outlet closed, the water backed up, filling the basin to the north and west, forming Glacial Lake Wisconsin.

-The water rose to as deep as 160 feet, with a surface area eight times the size of modern Lake Winnebago, a big cold lake stretching north to the site of Wisconsin Rapids.
+The water rose to as deep as 160 feet, with a surface area eight times the size of modern Lake Winnebago, a large, cold lake that stretched north to the site of Wisconsin Rapids.
 Eventually it found a new outlet, flowing west to the Mississippi via the east fork of the Black River near City Point.
 With water flowing out again, the lake stopped rising.

 Islands poked up out of this icy lake, some of which remain today as the sandstone bluffs of central Wisconsin - Mill Bluff and Roche-a-Cri, for example.
 The lake existed for thousands of years, with storms and ice scouring sand off those bluffs.
 Streams from the glacier to the north and east also carried in sand and silt which settled at the bottom of the lake, roughing in the flat sandy Central Plain that we see today when we follow I-90/94.

 About 14,000 years ago, as the climate warmed, the glacier began to retreat.
 The lake water reopened the path around the Baraboo Hills.
 Once the trickle began, it quickly melted a larger channel through the ice and became a torrent.
 In a catastrophic flood, most of the huge lake probably drained out the south end in no more than a few weeks - possibly a few days.
 Upstream, the current cut new channels through the lake-bottom sand.
 After removing the lake-bottom sand, it cut canyons through the weak Cambrian sandstone beneath, which had existed long before the lake, forming the Dells of the Wisconsin River, that are now largely beneath the high water created by damming the river.
 Boat tours today show the portions that remain above water.